AlexandreGarito/SQL-database-demo-2/README.md

-# SQL Database Setup and Analysis of a Glassdoor Job Listings Dataset:
+# SQL Database Setup and Analysis of a Glassdoor Job Listings Dataset

 <br>